-A data annotation tool is a cloud-based, on-premise, or containerized software solution; that can be used to annotate production-grade training data for machine learning.
+A data annotation tool is a cloud-based, on-premise, or containerized software solution that can be used to annotate production-grade training data for machine learning.

 Therefore, you need to ensure that the tool you are considering will actually import and support the high volume of data and file types you need to label.
 This includes searching, filtering, sorting, cloning, and merging of datasets.

 Different tools can save the output of annotations in different ways, so you’ll need to make sure the tool will meet your team’s output requirements.

 Moreover, an emerging feature in many data annotation tools is automation, or auto-labeling.
-Using AI, many tools will assist your human labelers to improve their annotations or even automatically annotate your data without a human touch.
+Using AI, many tools will assist your annotators to improve their skills in labeling data or even automatically annotate your data without a human touch.

-If you use pre-annotation to tag images, a team of data labelers can determine whether to resize or delete a bounding box.
+If you use pre-annotation to tag images, a team of data labellers can determine whether to resize or delete a bounding box.
 This can shave time off the process for a team that needs.

 Data quality control

-The performance of your machine learning and AI models will only be as good as your data; whereas Data annotation tools can help manage the quality control (QC) and verification process.
+The performance of your machine learning and AI models will only be as good as your data, whereas Data annotation tools can help manage the quality control (QC) and verification process.
 Ideally, the tool will have embedded QC within the annotation process itself.

 For example, real-time feedback and initiating issue tracking during annotation is important.
 Additionally, these can support workflow processes such as labeling consensus.
 Many tools will provide a quality dashboard to help managers view and track quality issues, and assign QC tasks back out to the core annotation team or to a specialized QC team.

-Every data annotation tool is meant to be used by a human workforce; even those tools that may lead with an AI-based automation feature.
+Every data annotation tool is meant to be used by a human workforce, even those tools that may lead with an AI-based automation feature.
 You still need humans to handle exceptions and quality assurance as noted before.

 Tools should limit an annotator’s viewing rights to data not assigned to her, and prevent data downloads.
 Depending on how the tool is deployed, via cloud or on-premise, a data annotation tool may offer secure file access (e.g., VPN).